CtrlK

 Distinctiveness Conflict Risk

-Event sourcing and event stores are a well-defined niche within software architecture.
-The description is specific enough that it would be clearly distinguishable from general database skills, messaging skills, or broader architecture skills.
+Event sourcing and event stores are a well-defined niche domain.
+The description is specific enough to be clearly distinguishable from general database skills, messaging skills, or broader architecture skills.

 3 / 3